joshxyzhimself/weaver/README.md

 #### Not supported

-- create one-time tasks
+- one-time tasks
-- create weekly task
+- weekly task
-- create monthly tasks
+- monthly tasks
-- create yearly tasks
+- yearly tasks

+#### Database

+- offsets and tasks are saved to & loaded from JSON files.

+#### Deployment

+- PM2 for process management.
+- Caddy for TLS.

 #### License